-2. An Internet Service Provider (Required)
+An Internet Service Provider (Required)

 The online classes require students to connect to the Internet to view the course content and to download class discussion notes.
 In order to connect to the Internet, you will need an Internet Service Provider (ISP).
 There are many options available.
 It is your responsibility to be sure you have an ISP you can access and one that will not filter our web sites or discussion group server.
-Information on setting up Internet Explorer.
-Google Chrome or Firefox may also be used.

-3. Microsoft Word (Required)
+Microsoft Word (Required)

 You will be creating various assignments for your online classes that will require a Word Processor.
-We require that you use Microsoft Word since any files sent to the class must be saved as a Word Document and it works hand-in-hand with Outlook Express.
-(For instance, the spell checker in Outlook Express requires Word.)
+We require that you use Microsoft Word since any files sent to the class must be saved as a Word Document.
 All classes will require the use of Microsoft Word.
 All classes also require students to use the spelling and grammar checker.

-4. Microsoft Excel and PowerPoint (Required)
+Microsoft Excel and PowerPoint (Required)